grantbow/fit/CONTRIBUTING.md

 and providing FEEDBACK.md is something anyone can do.
 Grammar and typos are still being found and generated, so reporting these is greatly appreciated.

-Development has slowed in the main driusan/bug repository.

 As a policy, when submitting new functionality tests of the functionality must be added to the automated test suite.
 We use codecov and strive to increase the test coverage of the code to at least 80% coverage.